neurodata/about/research.md

 Any 3 of the above goals are mutually competing with one another, so we must make a number of trade-offs.
 Given that caveat, we are developing and/or enhancing a number of open source tools, including:

-- [boss](https://github.com/neurodata/boss): a AWS deployed spatial database to store and manage large image volumes
+- [boss](https://github.com/neurodata/boss): a AWS deployed spatial database to store and manage large image volumes, primarily currently developed by the Applied Physics Laboratory
-- [neuroglancer](https://github.com/neurodata/ndviz): a Web-service to visualize these data
+- [neuroglancer](https://github.com/neurodata/ndviz): a Web-service to visualize these data, primarily developed by Google
-- [cloud_volume](https://github.com/seung-lab/cloud-volume): a client for reading and writing to Neuroglancer precomputed volumes on cloud services.
+- [cloud_volume](https://github.com/seung-lab/cloud-volume): a client for reading and writing to Neuroglancer precomputed volumes on cloud services, primarily developed by Sebastian Seung's lab.
 - [ndpush](https://github.com/neurodata/ndpush): a command-line interface to put data into our cloud storage
 - [ndpull](https://github.com/neurodata/ndpull): a command-line interface to pull data from our cloud storage
 - [ndweb](https://github.com/neurodata/ndwebtools): a Web-service that provides updated links to manage and visualize all the data in our cloud